Read, Rehome, Recycle: sell books online for easy money

 In this beginner’s guide, we’ll show you how you can earn some extra cash by selling your old books online.
 Find out which sites pay the best, which offer instant cash, and which are most trusted by other booksellers.

 We’ve got the lowdown on the best online platforms for selling every type of book, from the latest thriller to old academic textbooks.
-After reading our guide, you’ll be clued up on which websites or apps are best suited to what books you’re selling and how you want to sell them.
+After reading our seller guide, you’ll be clued up on which websites or apps are best suited to what books you’re selling and how you want to sell them.

 Why sell old books online?